Your unique needs are in good hands with our pension planning experts

 Can I claim the higher-rate tax relief on pension contributions?

 The aim of creating a robust pension plan is to see how best you can claim higher-rate tax relief on your contributions.
 It is, of course, possible that you can claim up to 40% relief on whatever is paid into your pension.
 If you are self-employed, this can be claimed via your self-assessment tax return.
 If you’re employed and pay into a workplace pension scheme via PAYE, that relief is applied at source.
-So, you don’t
+So, you don’t need to actively make a claim.

 If you’re unsure about claiming higher-rate tax relief on your pension contributions, this is one area in which we can advise you in due course.